Dementia with Lewy Bodies (DLB)

 DLB has no cure.
 Treatment involves managing symptoms.
 It may include:

 Medicines used to treat AD and PD may also be used to treat DLB.
-But many people with DLB can’t tolerate these medicines.
+Some people with DLB may not be able take these medicines.
 Talk with your healthcare provider if you have problems taking any medicines.